 Pennsylvania online gambling player FAQ Common questions and concerns

 Online poker brands like PokerStars and WSOP.com have applied for licenses to open up shop in the state.
-There is a signifcant likelihood that PA poker sites will eventually pool liquidity with online card rooms in other legal U.S. poker markets.
+There is a significant likelihood that PA poker sites will eventually pool liquidity with online card rooms in other legal U.S. poker markets.
 Already, New Jersey has merged its player pools with Nevada and Delaware, so adding PA is a natural extension.

 Daily fantasy sports and an online lottery were also legalized as part of the expanded gaming bill.
 Both went live in May 2018.